zerasul/mdbook_en/13Scroll/scroll.md

     * DMA_QUEUE: DMA queue is used.
     * DMA_QUEUE_COPY: DMA Copy queue is used.

 You may have seen that we are sending information of each of the lines; whether they move or not; this is not the most efficient; since we can create an array only with the information of the lines to be moved.
-In such a way that it will be more efficient and less resource consuming for the hardware.
+In such a way it will be more efficient and less resource consuming for the hardware.

 Once we have been able to explain the code and how this example works, we can now compile and run, so that we can see in an emulator how this effect looks like.